You want smart political talk without the meltdowns?

 Well, you were told an awful lot of lies by your government, so I understand it.

-But uh Victor, you're uh you're a national treasure.
+But Victor, you're a national treasure.

-God bless you, and um I'm hoping that maybe science uh can one day restore your site, and I think that would be awesome.
+And I'm hoping that maybe science can one day restore your sight.

 I really do.